DittoPDX/editablegrid/README.md

 **Updating Documentation for EditableGrid 2.0**

+# EditableGrid v2.0

 **Learn EditableGrid by playing with the examples on here: https://davelab6.github.io/editablegrid/examples/index.html**

+# EditableGrid v1.0.11

 **Documentation below is NOT up to date as it does not contain the latest features added in EditableGrid 2.0.**

-# EditableGrid v1.0.11

 ## Introduction